mklinga/ok-json/README.md

 ## Todo

 ```
+[ ] Separate segment and destination match on filter
 [ ] Show siblings for filtered objects/arrays
 [ ] Support array/string/etc for root
 [ ] Support for more magic in the filter